shaikrida/cybersecurity_portfolio/Investigation_reports/Phishing_analysis/Email-header-and-sender-analysis/Analysis.md

 ## Analysis

 1. Analysis of the raw email headers exposed the true **From**, **Return-Path**, and **Received** fields that are hidden in the normal email view.
-2. The WHOIS lookup identified the owner of the originating IP address (**185.70.40.140**), while the Message Header Analyzer confirmed the complete email delivery path.
+2. The WHOIS lookup identified the owner of the originating IP address, **185.70.40.140**, while the Message Header Analyzer confirmed the complete email delivery path.
 Together, these findings revealed that the email did not originate from the claimed **Chase Online Services** domain.
 Instead, the sender IP belonged to **Proton Technologies**, indicating that the email was sent from a spoofed server.

 ---